 There are a lot of caring people, practical information and professional resources available to help you.
 Use them all if necessary!
 Grief is hard, and most people find that although they were reluctant at first, some of the resources listed below actually became their lifeline to sanity!

 Grief is not a mental illness.
 You are supposed to be sad as you mourn.
 It is an expected response, not a sign of clinical depression, although mourning can lead to a true reactive depression if you are susceptible.
-Learn how to tell the difference between grief and depression here: REACTIVE DEPRESSION.
-And get some PROFESSIONAL COUNSELING if needed.

 In the early stages of grief, family and friends will naturally gather to provide support during the customary mourning rituals.
 But later on in your mourning, when the shock has worn off, and you truly start to feel the enormity of your loss, most of the social support is gone.